Return From Winter Break With Success

 Spot the Strugglers

-Some students are going to struggle more than others as they come back from winter break.
+Some students will struggle more than others as they return from winter break.
 Some students were virtual and are coming back face-to-face for the first time this school year.
-This could potentially be the first time a student has been seen by someone outside their family in months.
-They may need extra support.
-Pay special attention to students who look like they are struggling or may need to talk to someone and reach out for assistance.
+This could be the first time a student has been seen by someone outside their family in months.

 Reach Out with Action Plans

-Take the time to reach out to parents of students who you are concerned about.
+Take the time to reach out to parents of students you are concerned about.
 Whether it be academic, attendance, or behavioral concerns, work with the family to set their student up for success right from the start.
-Help break down any barriers and create an action plan for success with the parents and student (depending on the student’s age).
-Work together with the families to review expectations and develop a plan for how the student will meet those expectations.
+Help break down barriers and create an action plan for success with the parents and student (depending on the student’s age).
+Work with the families to review expectations and develop a plan for how the student will meet those expectations.

-Be proactive in considering any differences students will face when they return to school after winter break.
+Be proactive in considering any differences students face when returning to school after winter break.
 Has the format for students attending school changed or remained the same?
-Will students have completely different learning experiences coming back from winter break than they did when they left?
-What is expected of them now and how can you best help?
-Brainstorming possible problems and solutions will help you to have a much smoother start when everyone comes back to school after winter break.
+Will students have completely different learning experiences returning from winter break than when they left?
+What is expected of them now, and how can you best help?

 COVID Friendly Lessons

-I have been loving using Google Slidesâ„¢ lessons with my students.
-For my virtual students, it is so easy to pop into a Google Classroomâ„¢, share my screen, and play a fun coping skills game with my students.
-I try to keep my lessons interactive and engaging by using fun graphics and pulling in holidays and school themes.
+I have been loving using Google Slides lessons with my students.
+For my virtual students, it is so easy to pop into a Google Classroom, share my screen, and play a fun coping skills game with my students.
+I keep my lessons interactive and engaging by using fun graphics and pulling in holidays and school themes.

 Practice Patience